Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Cardiovascular Health

 Sunflower seeds are rich in polyunsaturated fatty acids.
 These oils have been found to have a beneficial effect on serum lipids, lowering total cholesterol and low-density cholesterol levels.
-These positive effects may lead to a decreased risk of atherosclerosis (5).
+Additionally, they are rich in vitamin E, which can reduce LDL oxidation and prevent the risk of atherosclerosis (5).

 Animal studies have demonstrated sunflower oil’s potential to decrease the risk of arrhythmias, ventricular fibrillation, and myocardial ischemia (6).

-Pumpkin seeds have also expressed cardioprotective qualities in animal studies, decreasing total and low-density cholesterol levels (7).
+Pumpkin seeds have also expressed cardioprotective qualities in animal studies, decreasing total and LDL (“bad” cholesterol) levels (7).

 Diabetes